Health Care Exploration

 Recruit and train rural health care providers to serve as clinical fieldwork educators.

-Participants will receive a certificate for four hours of free CCC'S/CEU's upon completion of the training.
-We also have funding available for stipends for those who participate in the training, complete an electronic survey and then take students in the fall of 2017.
+Participants will receive a certificate for four hours of free CCCs/CEUs upon completion of the training.
+Stipends may also be available.